Hypercubed/f-flat_node/docs/the-repl.md

 f♭>
 ```

-You can exit the REPL by hitting ctrl-C twice.
+You can exit the REPL by hitting ctrl-C twice or by typing `.exit`

 ```
 f♭>